gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 I recommend that the relationship be mapped to the broadest concept possible.
 This is because, as you would see below, a super class axiom is used pass on the relationship to the concepts that are narrower to the object to which the original relationship is asserted.
 A reasoning engine such as Pellet would then provide the entailments as applicable.
 The section on transitive relations has examples to explain this better.

+The statements that can be constructed using the triple "subject-predicate-object" with the help of rdfs:label will sound very close to (albeit not perfect) English sentences.

 The Domain and Range for all the object properties we defined in this ontology is skos:Concept.

 ### Concept + Parameter